crocs-muni/javacard-curated-list/README.md

 # Currated list of JavaCard applications
 The goal is to provide currated catalog of all open-source JavaCard applets and applications relevant for JavaCard development.
-The initail list was compiled by complete search for all GitHub and SourceForge repositories for *'javacard.framework'* keyword.
+The initial list was compiled by complete search for all GitHub and SourceForge repositories for *'javacard.framework'* keyword.

 You are encouraged to contribute - please read the [contribution guidelines]() first, then create pull request.